pymupdf/PyMuPDF-Utilities/examples/README.md

 # PyMuPDF Examples

-This directory contains example programs for using PyMuPDF.
+This directory contains a bunch of examples to help you create PDF, XPS, and eBook applications with PyMuPDF.

-The scope of these examples should clearly exceed the category "demo".
-Instead it should contain complete, working programs, or at least snippets of working code.

-## Licensing

-See the COPYING file.

 ## Disclaimer

-These are quite a number of examples by now.
-Many of them have originated in early times of the package.
-Therefore discrepancies may have occurred with any API changes implemented over time.
-We we will not scan through these scripts for every release, so please regard them as what they are intended for: **examples** which should give you a start - there is no guaranty that everything here works unchanged for all times.

-If you find an issue, please fix it and submit a PR, and we will gladly incorporate it.
+Some of the examples were initially created in the early days of the package.
+API changes implemented over time may have caused discrepancies in the scripts.
+We're not updating them every time an update is released, and there is no guarantee they all will work as originally expected.
+If you look at the scripts as what they are intended to be, examples, then they will give you a good start.

+> At the moment the `examples` folder is being restructured by using a self-explanatory naming convention.

 ## Conventions

-At the moment the `examples` folder is being restructured by using a self-explanatory naming convention.

 As a rule of thumb, subfolders are named `<action-object>` as if pointing out an action to be performed on an object, e.g. `attach-images`.
 Python scripts are then named `<action.py>`, e.g. `attach.py`.
 Thus, the `attach.py` script in the `attach-images` folder is meant to attach all images found in the `attach-images/input` directory.
 Input files and folders are provided to run the examples.
 Input filenames are called `input`, e.g. `input.pdf`.
 Output filenames are called `output`, e.g. `output.pdf`.